TheRealSharuto/sharas-bubbles-v2/content/posts/Severe-ADHD-Part-One_The-Career-Chronicles/index.md

 ![Two children dancing on a graphic title that says "ADHD"](https://ucarecdn.com/b72e762d-a6f5-436d-be39-95c439bc64b9/-/preview/-/quality/smart/-/format/auto/)

 ADHD is a common neurodevelopment disorder that begins in childhood.
 It means having a poor executive function, and can often last into adulthood.
-In fact, it is now an established fact that women are more likely to be diagnosed very late and misdiagnosed with other mental illnesses such as anxiety and depression (which, often coexist with ADHD but do not explain all the symptoms).
+In fact, it is now an established fact that women are more likely to be diagnosed very late and misdiagnosed with other mental illnesses such as anxiety and depression (which, often coexist with ADHD).
 The reason for these other diagnoses are because the neurology of it all is related - ADHD *is* associated with abnormally low levels of neurotransmitters transmitting nervous stimuli (such as dopamine and noradrenaline) between the prefrontal cortical area and the basal ganglia.

 And that is where I am going to stop speaking factually and start speaking from experience.